Abubutt/My100DaysOfCode/README.md

 # Day 13

 I learned about debugging tips and tricks.
 I applied this to previous coding exercises that had bugs in them.

+# Day 14

+Using everythin I learned so far, I applied it to a Higher/Lower game.